harikt/aurav2book/manuscript/router.md

 Aura framework can act both as a micro framework or full stack framework.
-If you are using it as a micro framework, you can set Closure as the controller value, else set the same name of the action in the dispatcher.
+If you are using it as a micro framework, you can set Closure as the action value, else set the same name of the action in the dispatcher.
 Dont' worry, we will be covering about dispatching in next chapter.

 > N.b.: This chapter gives you a basic understanding of the different types of